TomerAberbach/rehype-svgo/readme.md

-Visit [`unified`](https://github.com/unifiedjs/unified)'s documentation for how to use plugins and [`svgo`](https://github.com/svg/svgo#configuration)'s documentation for how to configuration options.
+Visit [`unified`](https://github.com/unifiedjs/unified)'s documentation for how to use plugins and [`svgo`](https://github.com/svg/svgo#configuration)'s documentation for its configuration options.

 ## Contributing